parob/graphql-api/docs/quickstart.rst

 What is ObjectQL
 ----------------

-ObjectQL is a framework to help build a GraphQL server with Python, before getting started it's recommended that you have a good understanding of `GraphQL <https://graphql.org/learn/>`_.
+ObjectQL is a framework to help build a GraphQL server with Python.
+Before getting started it's recommended that you have a good understanding of `GraphQL <https://graphql.org/learn/>`_.

 ObjectQL can build a **GraphQL schema** directly from **Python classes**.